Learning time-scales in two-layers neural networks: Further related work

 A similar model was studied by \cite{barak2022hidden} that bounds the sample complexity by $d^{O(k)}$ for learning parities on $k$ bits using gradient descent with large batches (if $k=O(1)$, \cite{barak2022hidden} require $O(1)$ steps with batch size $d^{O(k)}$).

 Let us emphasize that our objective is quite different from these works.
-We do not allow ourselves deviations from standard SGD and try to derive a precise picture of the successive phases of learning (in particular, we do not consider two-stage schemes or layer-by-layer learning).
+We implement a simple online SGD algorithm with additional projection steps, and try to derive a precise picture of the successive phases of learning (in particular, we do not consider two-stage schemes or layer-by-layer learning).
 On the other hand, we focus on a relatively simple model.

 To clarify the difference, it is perhaps useful to rephrase our claims in terms of sample complexity.
 While previous works show that the target function can be learnt with $O(d)$ samples, we claim that it is learnt by online SGD with test error $r$ from about $C(r,\eps)d$ samples and characterize the dependence of $C(r,\eps)$ on $r$ for small $\eps$.
 (Falling short of a proof in the general case.)